dns-groot/Ferret/TestGenerator/README.md

 The dataset consists of both valid and invalid zone file tests.
 For valid zone files, the 12,673 tests in the [valid zone file tests](https://github.com/dns-groot/FerretDataset/tree/main/ValidZoneFileTests) folder are exhaustive _i.e.,_ there is a test for each possible path of the model for that bound.
 For the [invalid zone file tests](https://github.com/dns-groot/FerretDataset/tree/main/InvalidZoneFileTests), we have generated 900 ill-formed zone files, 100 violating each of the validity conditions.

-**Note**: Use the tests in the [FerretDataset](https://github.com/dns-groot/FerretDataset) that were generated with the maximum bound of 4 to skip this module and save time.
+**Note**: Use the tests in the [FerretDataset](https://github.com/dns-groot/FerretDataset) that were generated with the maximum bound of 4 to skip this module to save time and go directly to the [Differential testing](../DifferentialTesting/) module.
 For other bounds, please follow the installation and test generation steps.
 ## Installation

 ### Native Installation